Adam-Hamwandi/BiteSwift/README.md

 - Design: Figma (for UI/UX design, wireframing, and prototyping)
   \*Web Design: Responsive web design, optimized for desktop and mobile devices.

-How to Use

-1. Download the App: Available on the App Store and Google Play.
-2. Sign Up: Create an account with your personal preferences and dietary goals.
-3. Set Your Health Goal: Choose from weight loss, muscle gain, or balanced living.
-4. Get AI-Powered Meal Recommendations: Based on your preferences and goals, receive suggested meals.
-5. Enjoy Your Meals: Fresh, nutritious meals delivered to your door.

 Installation
 To view this project locally, simply follow these steps: